Wolfenstein II: The New Colossus: Release

 Following the game's reveal, commentators drew parallels between the game's premise and contemporary accounts of the rise of the alt-right in the United States, particularly after the events of the August 2017 Unite the Right rally in Charlottesville, Virginia, and the murder of counter-protester Heather Heyer.
 Bethesda's marketing head, Pete Hines, stated that the game was "not written to be a commentary on current events, because no one – at MachineGames or at Bethesda – could predict what would happen."
 Hines further stated that they otherwise made no changes to the game or planned to change the downloadable content for the game based on these events.
 Bethesda opted to use current attitudes towards Nazis based on these events in its marketing of the title.
 Hines stated: "We weren't going to hide from the fact our game is about killing Nazis and freeing the US from their rule, and if we can reference current events as part of talking about the game, so be it.
 Nazis are evil.
 We aren't afraid to remind people of that".
 The game adopted the phrase "Make America Nazi-Free Again", based on Donald Trump's slogan "Make America Great Again", as its primary advertising tagline.
 Other ads used the phrase "Not My America", a slogan used by groups protesting Trump's policies.
-Responding to the negative feedback, Hines said, "We don't feel it's a reach for us to say Nazis are bad and un-American, and we're not worried about being on the right side of history here."
-He also said "people who are against freeing the world from the hate and murder of a Nazi regime probably aren't interested in playing Wolfenstein."
+Responding to the negative feedback towards people objecting this to anti-Trump, Hines said, "We don't feel it's a reach for us to say Nazis are bad and un-American, and we're not worried about being on the right side of history here."
+He also said "people who are against freeing the world from the hate and murder of a Nazi regime probably aren't interested in playing Wolfenstein.
+Later on, company executive said the game was not a "social critique on 2017 America," debunking those claims.